-Ah, Switzerland, a beautiful and peaceful country nestled comfortably between Italy, France, and Germany.
-It’s worth a visit to see why Switzerland is consistently rated one of the happiest countries in the world.
+Ah, Switzerland, a beautiful and peaceful country seated comfortably between Italy, France, and Germany.
+It’s worth a visit to see why Switzerland is consistently rated as one of the happiest countries in the world.
 So what do you think of when you think ‘Switzerland’?
-I am guessing snowcapped peaks, cheese, and chocolate.
+I am guessing snow-capped peaks, cheese, and chocolate.
 There will be plenty of time for chocolate and fondue on your Swiss vacay, but make sure to include all of the cultural, natural, and historical highlights this country has to offer.
 From epic train rides and mountain treks to jaw-dropping architecture, Switzerland has something to offer every type of traveler during every season.
 Let’s break down some of the must-dos for your trip to Switzerland.

 Travel by Train

 Train travel is an amazing way to see this small country.
 Renting a car and road tripping can be a preferable form of transport in many countries, but traveling by train in Switzerland is an iconic experience!
-The trains are clean, on-time, and travel through some of the most breathtaking scenery in the world.
+The trains are clean, on time, and travel through some of the most breathtaking scenery in the world.
 Additionally, some of the train routes still have very well-preserved, historic train cars that will make you feel like you are in an old movie!
 Some of the most famous routes include the Jungfraujoch, the GoldenPass Line, and the Glacier Express.
 Some of these routes are included with the Eurail Pass, and some that are not will offer discounts to Eurail Pass holders.
 Trains in Switzerland are not always cheap, so a little advance planning can help you save some Francs, whether you are traveling cross-country or just taking a day trip!